safia-nusrat-official/meeting-room-booking-system/README.md

 - Formatters: **[ESLint](https://eslint.org/)**, **[Prettier](https://prettier.io/)**

 ## Contact 📞
-For any enquires or issues related installation, please reach out to us at _safia.nusrat.official@gmail.com_ We welcome yor feedback and are here to guide you through your troubles and clean up any confusions.
+For any enquires or issues related installation, please reach out to us at _safia.nusrat.official@gmail.com_.
+We welcome yor feedback and are here to guide you through your troubles and clean up any confusions.
 Thank you 😊!

 _[Safia Nusrat](https://github.com/safia-nusrat-official)_